About us

 Vice-Chairperson | Vision Dolpo

 Tsewang Sangmo holds a Bachelor’s degree in Social Work from Golden Gate International College (2015).
-She is an alumna of Crystal Mountain School and a member of Vision Dolpo’s sixth cohort of high school graduates.
+She is an alumna of Crystal Mountain School and a member of Vision Dolpo’s sixth cohort of high school graduates, reflecting her long-standing connection with the organization.

-She previously worked as a teacher at CMS and remains actively involved with Vision Dolpo.
-Based in Kathmandu, she continues to contribute to organizational governance while balancing family responsibilities.
+She previously worked as a teacher at CMS and remains actively involved with Vision Dolpo’s activities.
+Based in Kathmandu, she contributes to organizational governance and community initiatives while balancing her family responsibilities.

 Nyima Dhargey

-Nyima Dhargey is one of the first alumni of Crystal Mountain Secondary School and has over 15 years of experience as a primary school teacher in the Upper Dolpa.
+Nyima Dhargey is one of the first alumni of Crystal Mountain Secondary School and brings over 15 years of experience as a primary school teacher in Upper Dolpa.
+His career reflects a deep commitment to education and community development in remote Himalayan regions.

-He has played a key role at CMS as a teacher, inventory manager, and instructor of local music and dance, and has supported winter education programs as a volunteer.
-In 2024, he was appointed Academic Coordinator of Crystal Mountain Secondary School, continuing his commitment to educational development.
+He has served CMS in multiple roles, including teacher, inventory manager, and instructor of local music and dance, and has supported winter education programs as a volunteer.
+In 2024, he was appointed Academic Coordinator of Crystal Mountain Secondary School, continuing his leadership in educational development.

 Board Member | Vision Dolpo